vdemichev/DiaNN/README.md

 ### DIA-NN

-DIA-NN - a fast and easy to use tool for processing data independent acquisition (DIA) proteomics data.
+DIA-NN - a fast and easy to use tool for processing data-independent acquisition (DIA) proteomics data.
 DIA-NN implements deep neural networks to improve precursor ion identification.
 DIA-NN now also supports library-free search and spectral library generation.